ybedbug/snap-rdma/rpc/md/controller_nvme_create.md

 # DESCRIPTION

-Create new NVMe controller over specific PCI function on host.
+Create new NVMe controller over specific PCI function on host for a specific NVM subsystem.

 The response contains a uniquely identified controller name.